Where To Find A Free Mental Health Test, And Do You Need One?

 Whether you’re looking into self-guided mental health screening tools or are interested in a professional diagnosis, it can be helpful to know how best to focus your search.
 Especially if you turn to the internet, you’ll likely encounter a myriad of test options, some of which might be more relevant to you than others.

-Below are a few examples of different mental health tests you might take:
+Examples of different mental health tests you might take

 • A depression test may be helpful for people who feel disinterest in things that previously brought joy, intense sadness, or numbness.